MaximMandelblum/Final_project/README.md

     - rolearn: <Replace with ARN of your EKS nodes role>

 Important: Make sure you get the nodes role arn from the currently configured configmap using kubectl get configmap aws-auth -n kube-system -o yaml and replace with the above <Replace with ARN of your EKS nodes role>

+6.Add Jenkins Agent to IAM role that have the correct rights to perform all the actions needed.

+7.Testing Consul Server :

+connect Consul server Public ip on port 8500 .

+8.Connection Jenkins and Running the Deploy

+connect Jenkins Seever Public ip on port 8080

+Run the job : deploy kalandula app

+9.check form kubectl get pods and kubectl get svc , to see if the app and LB service deployed .

+10. connect EKS public cluster ip to check the Application is up and Running .